tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 There are 3 clusters: **1st cluster with 613 participants**, **2nd cluster with 348 participants**, and **3nd cluster with 472 participants**.
 The major distinctions between them can be seen in the first top-6 features:
 — "Have you had a mental health disorder in the past?":
-&emsp;&emsp; 1 cluster: more than half of participants had not mental health disorder in the past and the other subgroups had or maybe had it.
+&emsp;&emsp; 1 cluster: more than half of participants had not mental health disorder in the past and the others mostly didn't have it.
 &emsp;&emsp; 2 cluster: almost everyone had or maybe had mental health disorder in the past.
 &emsp;&emsp; 3 cluster: almost everyone had or maybe had mental health disorder in the past.
 — "If you have a mental health issue, do you feel that it interferes with your work when NOT being treated effectively?":